coderespawn/dungeon-architect-user-guide-unity/source/13_marker_emitters.md

 The `MarkerEmitterFindLowestPoint` lets you do just that

 ![An acid plane created at the bottom of the dungeon](../assets/images/marker_emitter_04.jpg)

+This emitter emits a marker named `LowestPoint`, at the lowest Y point of the dungeon with the appropriate scale, which we can decorate with any object in the theme file

 ![Node to attach a plane mesh to this marker](../assets/images/marker_emitter_05.png)